rust-lang/rfcs/text/0000-packages-as-optional-namespaces.md

 ## Does this stop people from squatting on `coolcratename`?

 No, this proposal does not intend to address the general problem of squatting (See [crates.io's policy](https://crates.io/policies#squatting), a lot of this has been discussed many times before).
 Instead, it allows people who own an existing crate to publish sub-crates under the same namespace.
-In other words, if you own `coolcratename`, it stops people from squatting `coolcratename/derive`.
+In other words, if you own `coolcratename`, it stops people from squatting `coolcratename::derive`.